Skip to main content

 componentsoptional[array[component_config]]N/AAn array of component_config elements.

 component_config.by_namestring"foo*"Required way to match components by name of the component.
-Mutually exclusive with by_path
+Mutually exclusive with by_path.

 components.pkg_infooptional[array[pkg_config]]N/AAn array of pkg_config elements.

 pkg_config.by_pathstring OR array[string]"/usr/runsafe/bin/*" or ["/usr/runsafe/bin/*", "/tmp/runsafe/*"]Required way to match components by path of the component.
-Mutually exclusive with by_name
+Mutually exclusive with by_name.

 pkg_config.licenseoptional[string]"MIT"Assign component license with this license.